istio/istio.io/docs/concepts/mixer-config.md

 #### Resolution

 When a request arrives, Mixer goes through a number of [request processing phases](./mixer.md#request-phases).
-The Resolution phase is concerned with identifying the exact blocks of configuration to use in order to process the incoming request.
+The Resolution phase is concerned with identifying the exact configuration blocks to use in order to process the incoming request.
 For example, a request arriving at Mixer for service A likely has some configuration differences with requests arriving for service B. Resolution is about deciding which config to use for a request.

 Resolution depends on a well-known attribute to guide its choice, a so-called *identity attribute*.
-The value of this attribute is a dotted name which determines where the mixer begins to look in the hierarchy for blocks of configuration to use for the request.
+The value of this attribute is a dotted name which determines where the mixer begins to look in the hierarchy for configuration blocks to use for the request.

 Here's how it all works:

 1. A request arrives and Mixer extracts the value of the identity attribute to produce the current lookup value.

-2. Mixer looks for all blocks of configuration whose subject matches the lookup value.
+2. Mixer looks for all configuration blocks whose subject matches the lookup value.

 3. If Mixer finds multiple blocks that match, it keeps only the block that has the highest scope.